sjl/.plan/README.markdown

 Thinkpad keyboard: `5M10Z41656`.
 Not sure whether I want to spend $200 on fixing the keyboard, but at least it's an option if I decide I want to.

+## 2023-11-17

+HG545.
+Overslept and missed the first 5 minutes – need to rewatch to see what I missed.

+Met with some folks about a prospective rotation lab.

 ## 2023-11-19

 Catching up on stuff from the rough last couple of days.